nealrobbins/liferay-docs/develop/commerce/articles/00-changing-catalog-behavior/20-cart-validation.markdown

 Cart validation is handled by `DefaultCommerceOrderValidatorImpl`, which implements `CommerceOrderValidator`.
-To impose new conditions on purchases, you can customize the validator by creating a new class implementing the same interface, adding its functionality on top of `DefaultCommerceOrderValidatorImpl`.
+To impose new conditions on purchases, you can customize the validator by creating a new component implementing the same interface, adding its functionality on top of `DefaultCommerceOrderValidatorImpl`.

 Follow these steps:

-1. Create a new module an add a dependency on `com.liferay.commerce.api` to the `build.gradle` file.
+1. Create a new module an add a dependencies on `com.liferay.commerce.api` and `com.liferay.commerce.product.api` to the `build.gradle` file.

-2. Implement the `CommerceOrderValidator` interface.
+2. Create a new component to implement the `CommerceOrderValidator` interface.

 3. Include your custom rules in the interface's methods.

-First, add the dependency to `build.gradle`.
-It should look like this:
+First, add dependencies to `build.gradle`.
+The build script should look like
+this:

+    sourceCompatibility = "1.8"
+    targetCompatibility = "1.8"

     dependencies {
-    …
-    compileOnly group: "com.liferay.commerce", name: "com.liferay.commerce.api", version: "1.0.0"
+        compileOnly group: "com.liferay.commerce", name: "com.liferay.commerce.api", version: "2.0.0"
-    …
+        compileOnly group: "com.liferay.commerce", name: "com.liferay.commerce.product.api", version: "2.0.0"
+        compileOnly group: "com.liferay.portal", name: "com.liferay.portal.kernel", version: "3.5.0"
+        compileOnly group: "org.osgi", name: "org.osgi.service.component.annotations", version: "1.3.0"
     }

-Then implement the interface.
-Out of the box, the implementation looks like
+Then implement the interface:
-this:

     @Component(
         immediate = true,
         property = {
-            "commerce.order.validator.key=" + DefaultCommerceOrderValidatorImpl.KEY,
+            "commerce.order.validator.key=" + SampleCommerceOrderValidatorImpl.KEY,
             "commerce.order.validator.priority:Integer=10"
         },
         service = CommerceOrderValidator.class
     )
-    public class DefaultCommerceOrderValidatorImpl
+    public class SampleCommerceOrderValidatorImpl
         implements CommerceOrderValidator {

-        public static final String KEY = "default";
+        public static final String KEY = "sample-validator";

         @Override
         public String getKey() {